 Apalachicola Bay has been recognized as a resource of state, federal, and international significance.
 The bay has extensive fish and shellfish resources, and it supports noteworthy commercial and recreational fisheries and other recreational and economic activities.
 It has been designated an Outstanding Florida Water, a State Aquatic Preserve, and an International Biosphere Reserve.
-It includes the Apalachicola Bay National Estuarine Research Reserve and the St. Vincent National Wildlife Refuge.
+It includes the Apalachicola Bay National Estuarine Research Reserve and the St. Vincent National Wildlife Refuge (see Figure 6.4).
 State and federal agencies, as well as the NWFWMD, have made extensive investments in acquiring and protecting lands throughout the basin.
-This project would provide an important addition to these efforts.